stormbar/stormbar/README.md

 Security
 --------

-Storm Bar is by it's very nature designed ot run untrusted third party code directly in the browser.
+Storm Bar is by it's very nature designed to run untrusted third party code directly in the browser.
 Whilst this can probably never be 100% secure we go to great lengths to try.

 - All Bolt code is run inside of a WebWorker.
 This means thrid party code cannot access any resources, including the DOM, AJAX, cookies, localstorage, etc.
 - Bolt initiated HTTP requests are handed off to an iframe on a seperate domain to be fetched and parsed.